metabase/metabase/docs/users-guide/08-dashboard-filters.md

 Here are a few tips to get the most out of dashboard filters:

-- **Use fewer than three filters**.
+- **Use fewer than four filters**.
 Try to keep the number of filters you add to a dashboard to two or three.
 This will make it easier for your teammates to quickly understand what options are available to them when viewing your dashboard.
 - **Start with a new dashboard**.
 While you can add dashboard filters to an existing dashboard with a bunch of cards in it, it can be easier to start a new dashboard and think about what filters you intend to add to it, and then make sure that you only put cards in that dashboard that can be used with the filters.
 You can also duplicate an existing dashboard, and pare down the number of cards.
+- **Link filters** so people don't have to sift through irrelevant filter options (like cities not in a filtered state).
+- **Use a chart to update a filter**.
+You can [set up a chart to update a filter on click](interactive-dashboards.md).

 ---